 First of all, may get lost if you put them in check in bags.
 Secondly, they are a great source of entertainment during the flight.
 I must admit that since I saw that you can read a book on iPhone, I leave kindle and paper books at home.
 There is a lot of applications that offer a wide selection of books.
 Best of it?
 You don’t have to remember about another gadget/carry extra kilos.

-Unfortunately, these are provided by airplanes have very poor quality – when you watch the movie you can’t even hear dialogues… I have been wondering for ages whether to invest in some decent headphones.
+To be honest, decent headphones are my no 1 when it comes to long-haul flight essentials.
+Unfortunately, these provided by airplanes have very poor quality – when you watch the movie you can’t even hear dialogues… I have been wondering for ages whether to invest in some decent headphones.
 Headphones which would cancel noises, have a perfect sound and are comfortable to wear.
-I instantly rejected all earphones as my ears start to hurt so much while I wear them (for the same reason I don’t use ear plugs).
+I instantly rejected all earphones as my ears start to hurt so much while I wear them (for the same reason I don’t use earplugs).
 I decided on Bose.
 I bought them by chance – I tried them on in one shop at the Munich airport and instantly fell in love.
 That was it.
 Nothing hurts me and the sound quality is simply excellent.
 I love them and they are worth every euro spent – I tested probably about 40 types before and nothing compared to Bose.